 Before you visit the University of Kentucky, we invite you to take a virtual tour of campus.
 Explore campus, downtown Lexington and our new residence halls from your computer, tablet or smartphone.
 Our virtual tour follows a route similar to our own 90-minute walking tour and is led by two current Visitor Center Tour Guides.

 Please note that the University of Kentucky is in the Eastern Time Zone.

-Information Session and Official Campus Tour
+Enrollment Session and Official Campus Tour

 There's no doubt that the best way to feel the energy and excitement on UK's campus is to come see it for yourself.
 Some of the benefits of visiting on a weekday include: